 Generative design is a design exploration tool that uses artificial intelligence and machine learning to simultaneously generate multiple solutions based on real-world design goals, product performance requirements, and manufacturing constraints.

-3. Increase innovation capacity with generative design
+3. Increase innovation capacity

 Leveraging artificial intelligence, advanced simulation, and cloud computing, generative design enables a new method of rapidly generating hundreds of potential design alternatives by simply specifying design, performance, and manufacturing constraints.

-4. Improve product performance with generative design
+4. Improve product performance

 Light weighting or material optimization can improve a product’s performance profile and can reduce product costs by reducing the number of materials used in the design.
 Light weighting initiatives are pervasive in the automotive and aerospace industries where even incremental reductions in mass can result in dramatic savings in fuel costs.